Department of Sociology and Anthropology Courses

 SOCL 281 — Sociology of Travel & Tourism

 This course focuses on the relationship between tourism and social life by considering how tourist practices are socially shaped and made meaningful within social contexts.
-This course explores tourism as a lens through which we can understand many of the features of contemporary social life, including modernity and postmodernity, consumption and cultural commodification, the aestheticization of everyday life, authenticity, embodiment, identity, gender, risk, technology, mobility and globalization.
+This course explores tourism as a lens through which we can understand many of the features of contemporary social life, including modernity, late capitalism, and postcolonial legacies, consumption and cultural commodification, gender and sexual politics, and life in a risk society, especially in the wake of a global pandemic.

 GPA units: 1